 Commercial expert, 22 years experience in sales and distribution, C. Josef Lamy GmbH.
 She most recently worked for Healthcare at Home in the international customer care department.
 Native speaker French and alongside German also speaks English and Arabic.

-Miriam Harst, Internship
+Miriam Harst, HFT Stuttgart

 The IBA team receives expert advice from an internationally renowned board of trustees.
 The Board of Trustees is composed of experts from the fields such as architecture, urban planning, science, education or economics.